Your 3 days in Sydney is going to be unforgettable but jam-packed if you follow the below itinerary!

 You can catch the ferry to Manly from Circular Quay (where the Opera House is located) and to me, it’s a must-do if you have longer than one day in Sydney.
 It’s regarded as one of the most picturesque ferry journeys in the world as it passes the Opera House, the Harbour Bridge, and several of Sydney’s beaches.
 The fast ferry ride is only 20 minutes long and the regular ferry is 40 minutes long.

-I did the Manly ferry ride most weekends when I lived in The Rocks because I just love Manly Beach, it’s like Bondi but for locals.
+I did the Manly ferry ride almost every weekend in Sydney as I lived close to where the ferry leaves (in The Rocks).
+I just love Manly Beach, it’s like Bondi but for locals.
 What I mean by that, is that Manly is like Bondi, a golden sand surf haven but it doesn’t attract the same crowds as Bondi.
 Which is a good thing.

 I recommend having lunch here in Manly, I like The Pantry Manly which is known for its fresh fish dishes.
 After lunch, walk to Shelly Beach – it’s a scenic 15-minute stroll from Manly Beach and if you fancy going for a swim I recommend doing so here as the water here is much calmer than in Manly.
 Shelly Beach is one of my favorite beaches in Sydney, in fact, it’s more of a cove with bright blue water.
 I actually celebrated two of my birthdays here at Shelly Beach – a picnic with friends and some wine.
 Bliss!